Robin-code01/rhythm_wallet/README.md

 - **Lossless FLAC Audio Playback:** Enjoy your music in its original, uncompressed quality.
 - **Automatic Metadata Extraction:** Song title, artist, album, and cover art are extracted from FLAC files and stored in the database.
 - **Dynamic Album and Playlist Management:** Browse albums, create and edit playlists, and view detailed song information.
 - **Custom Audio Player:** Play, pause, skip, and seek within tracks.
-The player displays current song metadata and cover art.
+The player displays current song metadata, techinical details, and cover art.
 - **Responsive Design:** Fully mobile-friendly interface, adapting seamlessly to phones, tablets, and desktops.
 - **Chakra UI Powered:** Consistent, accessible, and themeable UI components for a polished user experience.
 - **Cover Art Rendering:** Embedded album art is extracted and displayed throughout the app, including in the player and album views.
 User can choose compressed or original quality.
 - **Fast Search and Filtering:** Quickly find songs, albums, or artists with instant search and filter options.
 - **Efficient Asset Streaming:** Audio and images are streamed directly from the backend for fast, reliable playback and display.
-- **Reproducible Development Environment:** Nix flake ensures all dependencies are pinned and easily reproducible.
+- **Reproducible Development Environment:** Nix flake and npm modules ensures all dependencies are pinned and easily reproducible.

 ---